-BOSTON (July 17) – The John Conant Davis Myeloma and Amyloid Program in the Division of Hematology/Oncology at Tufts Medical Center announced that it will begin recruiting patients with a rare blood cancer, called light-chain or AL amyloidosis, for a clinical trial using a new monoclonal antibody, NEOD001, produced by Prothena Biosciences.
+The John C. Davis Myeloma and Amyloid Program at Tufts Medical Center in Boston is recruiting patients with systemic AL amyloidosis for a clinical trial using a new monoclonal antibody, NEOD001, produced by Prothena Biosciences.

-“In this trial, patients will be randomized to receive the anti-amyloid antibody NEOD001 or placebo, and will be followed by their doctors to see if kidney function improves, worsens or stabilizes,” said Dr. Varga.
-“The translational research we will conduct will help us understand why some patients respond to the antibody while others don’t, and why some patients progress to dialysis in months and others remain stable for years.”
+On this trial, patients will be randomized to receive NEOD001, an anti-amyloid antibody, or placebo, and will be followed by their doctors to see if kidney function improves, worsens or stabilizes.
+Studying this reaction will help us understand why some patients respond and others don’t and why some patients progress to dialysis in months and others remain stable for years.

 The RAIN team